minhtri2710/dotfiles/dot_config/opencode/command/openspec-beads.md

 - Beads initialized in project: `.beads/` directory
 - Change validated: `openspec validate [change-id] --strict`

+## Rules

+- **Use short prefix**: When creating issues, use a short prefix (2-4 chars) derived from the project or change name (e.g., "US" for user-search, "API" for api-refactor)

 ## Workflow

 ### Step 1: Read Change